What Are the Minimum Car Insurance Requirements in Maryland?

 Underinsured or uninsured insurance, is a policy you would have purchased to cover yourself; different from liability protection and property damage type protections.
 When you make a claim, it doesn’t hurt your policy premiums.
 It’s there for you to use because somebody else hurt you and it’s their fault.
 Underinsured/uninsured coverage offers you the ability to receive medical treatment and to recover lost wages and anything else recoverable, before you actually have to sue the defendant or liable driver.

 Is It Advisable to Sue the Liable Driver Even if You Have Uninsured/Underinsured Motorist Coverage?

 Under certain circumstances, you may want to sue a liable driver even if you have uninsured/underinsured motorist coverage.
 However, in most cases you would make the claim under your own policy, take your benefits and then let your insurance company go after them through subrogation.
 There are various ways to go about it, but it can be a legal trap.
 Even those who practice in that area of the law need to look into it all the time and each scenario can be different.

 For more information on Minimum Car Insurance Requirements, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.